thandal/nanopy/README.md

 ## WSGI node API
 * `nanopy.wsgi` is a WSGI-Python script that routes requests from a public port to the node RPC.
 It has no Python dependencies and will run on pure Python.
-* By default the tool looks for node RPC at `http://localhost:7076`.
-You can change this by adjusting the variable, `rpc` in `nanopy.wsgi`.
+* By default the tool looks for node RPC at `http://localhost:<port>`. `<port>` number varies depending on the url.
+If the url is one of `/rpc-nano`, `/rpc-xrb`, `/rpc-main`, `/rpc-live`, `<port>` is 7076. `/rpc-beta` sets `<port>` as 55000. `/rpc-banano` sets `<port>` as 7072.
+This means you can have multiple nodes running on the same machine and serve their corresponding RPCs at separate urls.
 * It is not safe to make all the RPC methods available.
 Hence, by default only a `minimal` set of RPC methods are made available.
 You can adjust the list `rpc_enabled` in `nanopy.wsgi` to change the list of methods that are made available.
 For e.g., if you want to provide work computation services, you can set `rpc_enabled = minimal + work`.
 To provide some nano specific tools, `rpc_enabled += tools`.

 ### Apache2 - mod_wsgi framework
 * `sudo apt-get install libapache2-mod-wsgi-py3`
 * Add the directives below into apache conf file, `/etc/apache2/sites-available/000-default.conf`.
-Modify the path and url as necessary.
-Node API will be served at `http://localhost/url` and RPC methods can be submitted as GET/POST requests.
+Modify the path as necessary.
+Node API will be served at `http://localhost/rpc-<network>` and RPC methods can be submitted as GET/POST requests.
 ```
+WSGIScriptAlias /rpc-nano /path/to/nanopy.wsgi
+WSGIScriptAlias /rpc-xrb /path/to/nanopy.wsgi
+WSGIScriptAlias /rpc-main /path/to/nanopy.wsgi
+WSGIScriptAlias /rpc-live /path/to/nanopy.wsgi
+WSGIScriptAlias /rpc-beta /path/to/nanopy.wsgi
-WSGIScriptAlias /url /path/to/nanopy.wsgi
+WSGIScriptAlias /rpc-banano /path/to/nanopy.wsgi
 <Directory /path/to>
     Require all granted
 </Directory>